Channel Models

 This class encapsulates the spatial and temporal information at each point along a trajectory.
 A

-class to store the multipath information obtained through ray-tracing at each point on the grid in a specified DeepMIMO scenario.Note
+Trajectoryobject comprises an ordered set ofTrjPointobjects.
+This class is also used by theDeepMimoDataclass to store the multipath information obtained through ray-tracing at each point on the grid in a specified DeepMIMO scenario.Note

 You typically don’t create instances of this class directly.
 However, you can obtain

-object.
-This documentation may be helpful if you want to implement additional sources of trajectories beyond the DeepMIMO framework currently implemented in theDeepMimoData
+TrjPointinstances from aTrajectoryor aDeepMimoDataobject.
+This documentation may be helpful if you want to implement additional sources of trajectories beyond the DeepMIMO framework currently implemented in theDeepMimoDataclass.- Parameters:

 xyz (list) – A list of three floating-point numbers giving the 3-D coordinates of this

-in meters.
-The default is[0, 0, 0]
+TrjPointin meters.
+The default is[0, 0, 0].hasLos (int) –

 An integer that can take on any of the following values:

-pathInfo (numpy array) –
+pathInfo (NumPy array) –

 An

-.
-The default is an empty numpy array.
+n × 8matrix, wherenis the number of paths.
+It contains the multipath information at thisTrjPoint.
+The default is an empty NumPy array.
 The eight parameters for each path are stored in this matrix as follows:- 0:

 Path phase angle in degrees.